June 2013 night sky guide podcast, transcript and sky chart

 The astounding thing is that this star, which is now quite low in the western horizon, was used thousands of years ago by the Egyptians to work out very accurately the length of the year.

 What they would do is they would look at it setting in relation to the Sun.
 For about 70 days, the star Sirius would be lost in the glare of the Sun.
-And that very first day that Serious popped out, if you like, of that glare and could be seen independently of the Sun is something called Heliacal Rise.
+And that very first day that Sirius popped out, if you like, of that glare and could be seen independently of the Sun is something called Heliacal Rise.

 When they were able to see that, they would work out the length of one year to the next, and by year after year after year of observations, they worked out that the average length of the year was 365 1/4 days.
 Not bad, considering they did this several thousand years ago.

 But what is it now?
 We see a bright star setting in the west and I have to tell you, it’s actually part of a constellation.
 A constellation is simply a group of stars.
 An area of the sky.
 This particular area is supposed to be the large hunting dog, Canis Major.
-It’s probably too low for us to make out all of the dog at the moment, so we’ll have to wait a little bit longer and come back for that one.
+It’s probably a little bit too low for us to make out all of the dog at the moment, so we’ll have to wait a little bit longer and come back for that one.

 If you found Sirius, what I want you to do is turn towards your right ever so slightly.
 And not far away there’s another reasonably bright star.
 In fact it’s the eighth brightest star in the night sky, and it’s called Procyon.
 Procyon is the brightest star in the constellation of the Small Dog.